hdharshana/Azure-DP-300-Preparation-Blog/_posts/2022-07-01-Integrate Azure Data Studio with GitHub to create a blogging site.md

   ```
   This creates a new blog site with a folder called _posts that is the container for the blog post markdown files.

-## [Author your blog posts!]
+## Author your blog posts

 1. Create your blog posts under the _posts folder
 2. Blog post file name follows the naming convention of date-title.md; Date should be formatted like this YYYY-MM-DD
 3. On the Azure Data Studio Command Prompt, issue the Git Commit command then a Git Sync command.
-With this, your blog posts are uploaded to your repository and publised to the Github pages site
+With this, your blog posts are uploaded to your repository and
+   publised to the Github pages site

+Happy blogging!